begleysm/ipwatch/README.md

 The server list is hosted in this github repo as `servers.json`.
 Locally, there is a cached copy kept which will be re-retrieved from github every 90 days.

 ## References
 The original ipgetter.py code came from https://github.com/phoemur/ipgetter.
 However that repo is gone now.
-This repo contains a copy of the ipgetter.py file for those who need it.
-Additionally by keeping ipgetter.py in the same directory as ipwatch.py no additional Python installation efforts (for the ipgetter module) need be conducted.
-The version of ipgetter.py in this repository has been updated to remove references to ip servers that no longer work.
+This repo contains an updated copy of the ipgetter.py file that has been modified to further support ipwatch.

 Thanks to TheFlyingBadger for adding in support for the GitHub hosted servers.json file.